RafaTorices/CI-CD-RafaelTorices/README.md

 - Docker image of the application in DockerHub: https://hub.docker.com/repository/docker/rafacv99/pycalculator/general

+> #### Note (DockerHub)
+>
+> The pipeline contains a job for the upload of the docker image to DockerHub.
+For use the job, you need to create a repository in DockerHub (<https://hub.docker.com/>) and you need to create a token in DockerHub and add it to the CircleCI environment variables with the name DOCKERHUB_PASS and used in the pipeline for generate the artifact.

 > #### Note (SonarCloud)
 >
 > The pipeline contains a job for the static code analysis using SonarCloud and use the SonarCloud Orb.
 For use the SonarCloud Orb, you need to create a project in SonarCloud (https://sonarcloud.io/) and link it to the repository Github.
 Also, you need to create a token in SonarCloud and add it to the CircleCI environment variables with the name SONAR_TOKEN.
 The context must be indicated in the workflow jobs.
+Also, you need to configure the file sonar-project-properties with parameters of the project in SonarCloud.

 > ![Alt text](images/sonarcloud.png) VIDEO SONARCLOUD